Where should I send hardcopy materials?

 Can I apply if I have not completed the required courses?

-If you have not yet completed Principles of Microeconomics and Principles of Macroeconomics courses, you should detail your plans for meeting this requirement on the Supplemental Data Sheet in your application.
-(See our Apply page for more information about application materials.)
+If you have not yet completed Principles of Microeconomics and Principles of Macroeconomics courses, you should detail your plans for meeting this requirement in the requested section in your application.
 If you are accepted to the program, you will be required to submit transcripts from one or both courses.
 Most students take these at a local community college or online.
 The courses must be taken at an accredited college/university.

 If you have not completed these courses by the August 1 deadline, you will be required to enroll in these courses at Georgetown during your first semester, at your own expense.
-Additionally, you will be restricted from enrolling in certain MSFS core courses (i.e. International Trade and/or International Finance) until you have met the prerequisite, which may delay your anticipated graduation date.
+Additionally, you will be restricted from enrolling in certain MSFS core courses (i.e. International Economics and an applied Economics course) until you have met the prerequisite, which may delay your anticipated graduation date.

 Do any other economics courses count toward this prerequisite?